 - Inertial Measurement Unit (IMU)

-Why SLAM is important for Autonomous Vehicle ?
+Why is SLAM important for autonomous vehicles?

 - Tall Buildings